-10 Cheapest U.S. Cities to Live InFollow @CHLebedinsky
+10 Cheapest U.S. Cities to Live InFollow @mdesenne

-We compiled our list based on the Council for Community and Economic Research’s calculations of living expenses in numerous metropolitan areas.
-(We weeded out cities with populations below 50,000.)
-Its Cost of Living Index measures relative price levels for housing, utilities, transportation, grocery items, health care, and miscellaneous goods and services.
+We compiled our list based on the Council for Community and Economic Research’s calculations of living expenses in 307 urban areas.
+Its Cost of Living Index measures prices for housing, groceries, utilities, transportation, health care, and miscellaneous goods and services.
 We screened out cities with population below 50,000.
 All ten finalists, while different in many ways, shared one overarching similarity: super-affordable housing options for renters and homeowners alike.